 Remove the dough from the bowl, clean the bowl, and grease it with about one capful of neutral cooking oil.

-Return the mixture to the bowl, and turn it over to grease the dough.
+Return the mixture to the bowl, and turn it over to coat the dough.

 Cover the bowl (I use a plastic grocery bag, so it doesn't stick) and put it in a warmish spot until it doubles in size.
 This should take about an hour.